linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

                  [['actiongeolat','actiongeolong','dates']].values)))
 ```

-The code above created two time-enabled columns; `dates` and `zone` using a chained <a href="https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.assign.html" target="_blank">`pandas.DataFrame.assign` operation</a>.
+The code above created two time-enabled columns; `dates` and `zone`.
 Both columns are `datetime64[ns]` data types, which means they can be used for <a href="https://pandas.pydata.org/pandas-docs/stable/timeseries.html" target="_blank">time series functionality in pandas</a>.
-The `zone` column is a timezone aware data type, which adds the timezone offset to `UTC` time. <br><br>
+The `zone` column is a timezone aware data type (Los Angeles time), which adds the timezone offset to `UTC` time.
+The `dates` column is UTC time. <br><br>

-Next, we filter the data to records about the Las Vegas shooting using a combination of:
+We can filter down to only those records relevant to the Las Vegas shooting using a combination of:
 *  <a href ="http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf" target="_blank">CAMEO event root codes</a> of 18, 19, and 20 which stand for **assault**, **fight**, and **engage in unconventional mass violence** respectively.
 See the <a href ="http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf" target="_blank">CAMEO code reference for details on CAMEO event codes.</a>  For a higher level of aggregation, consider using the `QuadClass` field as a filter for the GDELT results.
 *  Search for GNIS feature ID representing Las Vegas,**847388**, in the `actiongeofeatureid` field <br><br>
 >**Note** To get more accurate results, use the <a href="https://geonames.usgs.gov/apex/f?p=138:1:0::NO:::" target="_blank">GNIS Feature ID</a> for your location filter as opposed to the string representing the location name because some news reports can spell place names differently.
 A trick to find the feature ID without searching the GeoNames website is to run a `gdeltPyR` query, find a relevant entry, copy the feature ID value, and filter the data using your new value.
 The feature ID for Las Vegas is **847388**.
 When the `ActionGeo_Type` field is 3 or 4, understand the feature ID could also be specific and reference a landmark inside a city (stadium, park, building, etc.)

-To get help on the fields, refer to reference the <a href="https://github.com/linwoodc3/gdelt2HeaderRows/blob/master/schema_csvs/GDELT_2.0_Events_Column_Labels_Header_Row_Sep2016.csv" target="_blank">headers information file.</a> Finally, we use a <a href="https://pandas.pydata.org/pandas-docs/stable/indexing.html" target="_blank">chained pandas indexing functionality</a> to filter our data in the code block below.
+To get help on the fields, reference this <a href="https://github.com/linwoodc3/gdelt2HeaderRows/blob/master/schema_csvs/GDELT_2.0_Events_Column_Labels_Header_Row_Sep2016.csv" target="_blank">headers information file.</a> Finally, we use <a href="https://pandas.pydata.org/pandas-docs/stable/indexing.html" target="_blank">chained pandas indexing functionality</a> to filter our data in the code block below.

 ```python
 # filter to data in Las Vegas and about violence/fighting/mass murder only